Hitaku94/lab-bulma-components/README.md

 If you need any help, you can have a look how to take the content between an opening tag and a closing tag: [Children in JSX](https://reactjs.org/docs/jsx-in-depth.html#children-in-jsx)

-Change your `Navbar` component so it uses the `CoolButton` component for the "Login" and "Signup" buttons.
+Change your `Navbar` component so it uses the `CoolButton` comnent for the "Login" and "Signup"po buttons.

 #### Bonus